Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 20
 When a player who is monarch ceases to be monarch, their IP value is shared equally (rounded down) amongst all players, including the former monarch.

+# Rule 21
+The Monarch may subtract any amount of IP from one player per Royal Day.
+Upon doing this, the Monarch also loses the same amount of IP.